pulumi/docs/content/blog/introducing-kube2pulumi/index.md

 This simple refactoring is just the tip of the iceberg.
 At this point, you could:

-- wrap these resources in a class to abstract away the low-level details,
+- wrap these resources in a class to abstract away the low-level details
-- add configuration values to the stack to make it easy to tweak certain values,
+- add configuration values to the stack to make it easy to tweak certain values
-- or even add custom logic for Pulumi to run after a particular resource is created.
+- or even add custom logic for Pulumi to run after a particular resource is created

-Pulumi gives you superpowers, and you decide how to use them!
+Pulumi gives you Kubernetes superpowers, and you decide how to use them!

 ## Learn More